Umbral-Tension/linux-automation/README.md

 	- aliases
 	- auto-completion tweaks
 - Keyd
-- Nemo
+- Context Menu Scripts
-	- add context menu scripts to ~/.local/share/nemo/scripts
+	- add symlinks to scripts in file browser's script dir  ~/.local/share/nautilus/scripts
 - PYTHONPATH
     - add jtools so it can be easily used and updated.